AI in Orbit: How Space-Based Data Centers Are Reshaping the Space Industry

 Who Is Building What: The Key Players

-SpaceX's expanded ITU filings that include data processing capabilities alongside connectivity represent the most ambitious vision for orbital compute.
-While filings represent maximum-case reservations (actual deployment would be phased over years), the strategic intent is clear: leverage Starship's ultra-low launch costs to deploy compute infrastructure at a scale that makes orbital processing cost-competitive with terrestrial alternatives for certain workloads.
+SpaceX's ITU filing for a constellation of up to 1 million satellites with data processing capabilities represents the most ambitious vision for orbital compute.
+While the filing likely represents a maximum-case reservation (SpaceX's actual deployment would be phased over years), the strategic intent is clear: leverage Starship's ultra-low launch costs to deploy compute infrastructure at a scale that makes orbital processing cost-competitive with terrestrial alternatives for certain workloads.

 The economics are compelling when you control the launch vehicle.
 If Starship achieves its target of $10-20 per kilogram to orbit, deploying a 500kg compute satellite costs $5,000-$10,000 in launch costs — roughly the price of a single high-end GPU on the ground.
 SpaceX's vertical integration (launch, satellite manufacturing, ground infrastructure via Starlink) gives them a structural cost advantage that no other player can match.

-Lumen Orbit has raised seed funding and announced plans for an initial constellation of compute satellites, with first operational capacity targeted for 2027.
+Starcloud has since raised $180 million in Series B funding and announced plans for a 50-satellite compute constellation with first operational capacity expected in 2027.

 NVIDIA: Space-Grade Silicon

 NVIDIA has been quietly developing radiation-tolerant variants of its datacenter GPUs specifically for space applications.
-While the company hasn't made a formal product announcement, multiple partners (including Lumen Orbit and several defense contractors) have disclosed the use of NVIDIA silicon in orbital computing prototypes.
-Tech leaders have noted space as a frontier for computing, and NVIDIA's partnership with Lockheed Martin on AI-enabled satellite systems is well documented.
+While the company hasn't made a formal product announcement, multiple partners (including Starcloud and several defense contractors) have disclosed the use of NVIDIA silicon in orbital computing prototypes.
+NVIDIA's Jensen Huang has publicly stated that "the next frontier for accelerated computing is literally the frontier — space", and the company's partnership with Lockheed Martin on AI-enabled satellite systems is well documented.

 The key technical challenge is radiation: high-energy particles in the space environment can cause single-event upsets (bit flips) in semiconductor devices, corrupting computations.
 NVIDIA's approach combines hardware-level error correction, redundant compute paths, and software-based checkpoint/restart mechanisms that allow training to continue even when individual calculations are corrupted.